-An exciting time is approaching for our students as they continue their learning into Key Stage 4.
-At The Grange Academy, we pride ourselves on the provision of a broad, ambitious and balanced curriculum for our students which enables them all to develop the skills that are required by employers, colleges, universities and not least, for life-long learning and success.
-The pathways each child follows from Year 10 will be specifically tailored to their ability, talents, needs and current performance regarding attainment, progress and attitude to learning (behaviour and effort) to ensure that they achieve the qualifications, knowledge, understanding and skills that will help them to move forward in their lives.
+An exciting time is approaching for our students to choose their options at Key stage 4.
+At The Grange Academy, we pride ourselves on the provision of an ambitious, broad and balanced curriculum for all our learners; enabling them to develop the skills required by employers, colleges, universities and for their lifelong learning and success.
+We have set up pathways for each child, tailored to their ability, talents and needs.
+Based on their current performance, attainment, progress and attitude to learning (behaviour and effort) they have been provided an appropriate options pathway to ensure that they achieve the qualifications, knowledge, understanding and skills that will help them to succeed.

-It is important to remember that we have specifically tailored the option pathways and choices for students based on our knowledge of them and also an understanding of the current educational climate.
-We offer a highly academic route, the English Baccalaureate (Ebacc), and also a creative route.
-These routes ensure that we are preparing our students well for their futures and give them the best opportunity for success.
+Working within the current educational climate, we have specifically tailored the option pathways and choices for students based on our deep knowledge of them.
+We offer a highly academic route, the English Baccalaureate (Ebacc), in addition to a creative route.
+These routes or pathways ensure that we are preparing them well for their futures and give them the best opportunity for success.
 All students will have the entitlement to study the highly academic Ebacc route and we strongly encourage them to consider this route.

-Your child will have a range of options to choose from and we will look to support them to make the correct decisions about these options.
-These decisions should be based on the criteria mentioned above, including the school's professional judgement on the suitability, demands of each course and most importantly, their enthusiasm for the subject with a view to the next stages of their education.
-On each subject page, you will see the content and overview for that subject and also the potential careers that these subjects may lead to.
+Your child will have a range of options to select from and we will look to support them to make the correct option choices.
+These decisions are based on the criteria mentioned above, including the school's professional judgement on the suitability, demands of each course and most importantly, their enthusiasm for the subject with a view to the next stages of their education.
+On each subject page, you will see the content and overview for that subject in addition to the potential careers that these qualifications may lead to.

-The curriculum provided is broad and balanced, as you look through the booklet, we hope that you agree that it offers some exciting opportunities for your child that will challenge and inspire them to work hard, focus on their learning, promote their love of learning and enable them to exceed their potential and 'ASPIRE' in everything that they do.
+The Key Stage 4 curriculum offer provided is broad and balanced.
+It offers exciting opportunities for your child that will challenge and inspire them to work hard, focus on their learning, and enable them to exceed their potential; and to ASPIRE in everything that they do.

-Our members of staff have an outstanding commitment and will work tirelessly to support your child.
-We ask that your children show the same level of desire and commitment to their Key Stage 4 studies.
-We look forward to working in partnership with you to ensure your child succeeds.
+Our staff team have an outstanding commitment to support your child in making the best option choices.
+We look forward to working in partnership with you to ensure they continue their learning journey and work hard to become successful.